 · Live Recording

 If you would like to be considered for financial assistance please submit a short essay to firstname.lastname@example.org.

 In addition to an incredible performance of your music, you will be surrounded by individuals who are on the cutting edge of contemporary music.
 You will live in São Paulo and experience an environment that fosters and supports high artistry.
 You will receive private lessons, individual coachings of your works with professional composers and ensembles, as well as cultural excursions to museums, concert halls, and touristic venues.
 Additionally, you will form lifelong relationships that will have a significant impact on your network as a composer.

 WHAT ABOUT THE SCHEDULE?

 Each day will consist of lectures, discussion on contemporary art, concerts, rehearsals, tours, and leisure time.
 A detailed schedule will be provided as the festival approaches.

 WHERE WILL I STAY?

-Participants will be housed in the Hotel Century Paulista, right next to the Brigadeiro Subway Station and the Paulista Avenue, which is at the financial and cultural center of the city.
+Participants will be housed in a hotel in a central area of the city, next to the Higienópolis - Mackenzie Subway Station, close to both downtown São Paulo and the Paulista Avenue.
 The area you will be staying is very accessible to the local transportation network.